MegalithicBTC/BTCPayserver-LSPS1/README.md

 ### Using the plugin

-THE CLIENT installs the plugin.

-Following a nice cup of tea, or perhaps a well-earned bong hit, THE CLIENT, running BTCPayer server, uses the "Get Lightning Channel" link, which is displayed amongst the list of available plugins.
+THE CLIENT installs the plugin, and uses the "Get Lightning Channel" link, which is displayed amongst the list of available plugins.

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/get-lightning-channel-menu-button.png" alt="Get Lightning Channel Menu Button" width="250" />